 Superior HealthPlan does not reward or pay our doctors or employees for approving or denying utilization reviews.
 Decisions are based on appropriate care and coverage.

 Do you need a ride to your doctor’s appointment?
-Medicaid members should call the Medical Transportation Program at 1-877-633-8747 (1-877-MED-TRIP).
+Medicaid members should call Superior's Medical Ride Program, provided by SafeRide, at 1-855-932-2318.
 Call at least two work days before you need to be picked up.

 Superior wants you to have timely, appropriate care for all your health needs.
 You should be able to get an appointment scheduled with your Primary Care Provider (PCP) as follows: